maplesond/spectre/doc/source/tools.rst

 4. Nexus files with distance blocks
 5. Treebase syntax Nexus files with TREES blocks
 6. Newick trees, with or without branch lengths

+*NetMake* - Creates a circular split system from a distance matrix.
+Allows the user to select NeighborNet or NetMakes one method.